Dineshs91/gits/README.md

 ## Revert last commit

-You have made a commit, but now you want to modify somethings that went into that commit.
+You have made a commit, but now you want to modify some changes that went into that commit.

 [Answer by Esko Luontola](http://stackoverflow.com/questions/927358/how-do-you-undo-the-last-commit/927386#927386)